GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 ## API Description

-Regulations.gov offers a GET API for documents, comments, and dockets and a POST API for comments.
-These endpoints can be used for searching documents, comments and dockets, and posting a comment.
+Regulations.gov offers a GET API for documents, comments, dockets, and a POST API for comments.
+These endpoints can be used for searching documents, comments, dockets, and posting a comment.

 #### Searching for documents